 following yet another false claim.
 Apologies to this site’s followers, but that’s the way it is until certain matters are resolved.

-Update 1/1/2024: Following yet another FALSE allegation of trademark infringement, my ISP, Bluehost, insists I remove the XXXed out words above referring to the intellectual property protections which this website has rightfully claimed.
-I do so, under protest, not because I admit to having infringed the intellectual property rights of the dude who filed a complaint (with whom I am involved in a dispute), but because I wish to avoid the hassle that Bluehost has threatened me with if I didn’t remove the “offending” sentence.
+Update 1/1/2024: Following yet another FALSE allegation of trademark infringement, my ISP, Bluehost, insists I remove the XXXed out words above referring to the intellectual property protections which this website rightfully claims.
+I do so, under protest, not because I admit to having infringed the intellectual property rights of the dude who filed a complaint (with whom I am involved in an ongoing legal dispute), but because I wish to avoid the hassle that Bluehost has threatened me with if I didn’t remove the “offending” sentence.
 It’s ridiculous, I know, but that’s the kind of {insert word here} I have to deal with.
 BTW, even if not so stated, the demonstrable facts remain.

 === BIOGRAPHY ===